qhjqhj00/SIGIR2021-Pchatbot/README.md

 ### Baseline models

 We provide results of baseline models on the PchatbotW-R and PchatbotW-G dataset.
+For evaluation details, please refer to our [paper](https://arxiv.org/abs/2009.13284).
 We will continue to update the results of other baseline models:

 #### PchatbotW-R